Navigating COVID-19 while Wedding Planning

 What’s the worst that can happen?
 May 30th rolls around and everything is fine and you COULD have had your wedding.
 By postponing you may have lost some of your deposits if not ALL of your vendors had availability for your new date.
 And if you don’t pick a new date out far enough you could end up doing this all over again.

 Which one can you live with?
-And there is your decision.
+And that is your decision.

 And to cheer you up, today we delivered these beautiful flowers to a couple who moved their wedding ceremony to the Brides parent’s home with 8 other people.
 We are thankful to have still been a part of this day.
 We will see you again soon for your comeback reception!